gcmt/breeze.vim/README.md

 its opening tag.
 Remember that you can easily jump back to previous positions with `CTRL+O`.

-**Limitations:** At the moment current element highlighting is still inefficient for large files and your movements may become quite slow.
-So you may be better off disabling the feature for such files until I'll come up with a fast solution.
+**Limitations:** At the moment current element highlighting is still inefficient for large files and your movements may become quite slow when the file is modified.

 ## DOM navigation
 ![Screenshot](extra/dom.gif "DOM navigation")

-The available commands for DOM navigation cover only low level movements at the moment but might be useful for exploring dense HTML files.
-You can use commands *such as `BreezeNextSibling`, `BreezePrevSibling`, `BreezeFirstSibling`, `BreezeLastSibling`,
-`BreezeFirstChild`, `BreezeLastChild` and BreezeParent`.
+Commands for DOM navigation cover only low level movements at the moment but might be useful for exploring dense HTML files.
+You can use commands such as `BreezeNextSibling`, `BreezePrevSibling`, `BreezeFirstSibling`, `BreezeLastSibling`, `BreezeFirstChild`, `BreezeLastChild` and `BreezeParent`.

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md).